How to Plan a Dreamy Honeymoon in Paris: Romantic Things to Do + Tips

 There are a thousand beautiful places in Paris for a picnic–but the Luxembourg Gardens, with their gorgeous palace, beautiful fountains, and lovely spots to pull up a patch of grass on the southern lawn (where picnicking is allowed) are one of our favorites.

-Stop by a grocery store for some basic picnic supplies like cured meats, several French cheeses, baguettes, some olives, fruit, and of course a pastry or two for dessert, and you can have the perfect picnic on your Paris honeymoon (we also recommend bringing along a Swiss Army Knife to cut your supplies with–makes life much easier!).
+Think cured meats, several French cheeses, a baguette, some olives, fruit, and of course a pastry or two for dessert, and you can have the perfect picnic on your Paris honeymoon.

 Bear in mind that bringing your own alcohol to the Jardin du Luxembourg is forbidden, however, many locals will ignore this rule and be discreet–if you choose to bring along some wine, proceed at your own risk.